qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 Remember that if it's too cheap you might be paying in other ways.

-[NordVPN](https://nordvpn.com/) and [Private Internet Access](https://www.privateinternetaccess.com/) both have a long term high reputation
+[NordVPN](https://nordvpn.com/) and [Private Internet Access](https://www.privateinternetaccess.com/) both have had a long term high reputation.
+The new [ProtonVPN](https://protonvpn.com/) by the team behind ProtonMail seems to be good too.

 ----